-Apple cider vinegar has become an extremely popular “cure all,” that many believe has the ability to help fight weight gain, keep your gut healthy, regulate your stomach acidity, clear up your skin, stabilize blood sugar, and fight cancer cells.
-It sounds too good to be true.
-Is it…?
+Apple cider vinegar has become an extremely popular “cure-all” that many people believe helps fight weight gain, keep your gut healthy, regulate your stomach acidity, clear up your skin, stabilize blood sugar, and fight cancer cells.
+What does the research say?

-Whether you throw a tablespoon in your evening tea, put a splash in your water bottle, or mix it with your salad dressing—there are many ways to get your daily apple cider vinegar fix.
-And, admittedly, the Dirt to Dinner team has tried them all!
-Yes, we are a bit apple cider vinegar obsessed.
+Whether you throw a tablespoon in your evening tea, put a splash in your water bottle, or mix it with your salad dressing, there are many ways to get your daily apple cider vinegar fix.
+And, admittedly, the Dirt-to-Dinner team has tried them all!
+Yes, we are a bit obsessed with apple cider vinegar.

 Like many consumers these days, we were curious about the craze— but, we didn’t know much about the science behind it all.
 And once we got to digging, we had a hard time finding tangible evidence to support consumer beliefs.
-Is this miracle ingredient actually doing all that is claims or is this just another case of good marketing and overhype?
+Is this miracle ingredient actually doing all it claims or is this just another fad?

-Unfortunately, as with many popular ingredients, there is always more research that needs to be done— and many of the proposed claims of apple cider vinegar (ACV) cannot be proven conclusively.
+Unfortunately, as with many popular ingredients, there is always more research that needs to be done, and many of the reported claims of apple cider vinegar (ACV) cannot be proven conclusively.
 But, new research does look promising.
-But, before we go down the research rabbit hole, let’s take it back to the basics…

 What is apple cider vinegar?

-Apple cider vinegar is made from apples, obviously, but is either filtered which results in a clear product with no residues, or unfiltered, which results in a cloudy color as essentially most of the apple and its various enzymes and minerals still remain in the vinegar.
+Apple cider vinegar is made from apples, obviously, but is either filtered, resulting in a clear product with no residues, or unfiltered, which has a cloudy color.
+The reason for the cloudiness is that most of the apple and its various enzymes and minerals remain in the vinegar.

-It may, however, help keep maintain and stabilize blood glucose levels!
+Apple Cider vinegar may help maintain and stabilize blood glucose levels.
 You may recall from our Sugar is Sugar is Sugar article that spikes in your blood sugar levels can negatively affect your energy and your digestion.
 If you are able to maintain stable blood sugar levels, your body can function at a more optimal level.
-Spiking and dropping these levels often leads to weight gain, and lethargy.

 However, the Mayo Clinic indicates that there is very little scientific support for these claims.
 They recommend a healthy diet and physical activity as the most effective means to lose weight.